PalmiizKittinan/pkl-rest-api-auth/README.md

-# 🔐 PKL WP REST API Auth
+# 🔐 PKL REST API Auth

 A lightweight WordPress plugin that controls access to the REST API by requiring user authentication.
 This helps improve security by preventing unauthorized access to REST API endpoints for non-logged-in users.